sugi-juku/get-tension/README.md

     - get_tension_data_append.py

-        If you have just finished stringing, use this version.
+        If you have just finished stringing, use this.
         Data is appended to training data.
         For example.